-To share solid waste and recycling information and documents.
-ANR will:
+To share solid waste and recycling information and documents, ANR will:

-- A. Maintain up-to-date plain-language information on the Program's website related to:
+A. Maintain up-to-date plain-language information on the Program's website related to:

 - i.
-Solid waste laws

-- ii.
-Solid waste facilities and haulers

-- iii.
-Waste reduction

-- iv.
-Recycling

-- v.
-Food scrap management

-- vi.
-EPR programs

-- vii.
-Management of landfill-banned and dangerous or otherwise difficult to manage materials.

-- B. Create a searchable A-Z guide that lists statewide management options for various materials.
-The list will contain, at minimum, information on how to manage, recycle, or divert all state\disposal banned items in addition to information on how to manage all of the categories and key words in the A-Z Waste and Recycling Guide Minimum Requirements document.

-- C. Maintain a webpage of resources for SWMEs including:

-- i.
-SWIP-related guidance documents.

-- ii.
-Accessible communications best practices.

-- D. At least once within the MMP term-ANR will review all Solid Waste Program web pages and revise them as needed.
+Solid waste laws - ii.
+Solid waste facilities and haulers - iii.
+Waste reduction, including waste reduction at events - iv.
+Recycling - v.
+Food scrap management - vi.
+EPR programs - vii.
+Management of landfill-banned and dangerous or otherwise difficult to manage materials. - viii.
+Emergent topics of concern, such as PFAS and bears. - B. Create a searchable A-Z guide that lists statewide management options for various materials.
+The list will contain, at minimum, information on how to manage, recycle, or divert all state disposal banned items in addition to information on how to manage all of the categories and key words in the A-Z Waste and Recycling Guide Minimum Requirements document. - C. Maintain a webpage of resources for SWMEs including: - i.
+SWIP-related guidance documents. - ii.
+Accessible communications best practices. - D. At least once within the MMP term-ANR will review all Solid Waste Program web pages and revise them as needed.

-List website performance indicators for key pages, such as VTrecycles.com and the A-Z guide.
+1. List website performance indicators for key pages, such as VTrecycles.com and the A-Z guide.